xiaozhibin/Assignment2/readme.md

-﻿﻿﻿﻿Network of the Mouse visual cortex
+﻿﻿﻿Network of the Mouse visual cortex
 ============
 ###1.
 GithubAddress：[liuzengchaoqian_xiaozhibin_A2](https://github.com/vis2014/Assignment2/tree/liuzengchaoqian_xiaozhibin_A2).